DiRoots-Limited/DiRoots.One.Releases/docs/pages/ViewManager/VM-Profile copy.md

 ## Creating Profiles

-SheetGen profiles make it easy to save your settings and reuse them later.
+ViewManager profiles make it easy to save your settings and reuse them later.
 It is also a handy way for BIM Managers to create standard rules (e.g., filename conventions) and share them across the organization.

 Steps:
 1. In the window header, click on the save button next to the profiles list.